 For those that prefer firmer mattresses, these mattresses will do well to align the spine.
 Those that are slimmer side sleepers, may require added pressure point relief in some cases.

-Dunlopillo mattresses are ideal for those that are looking for a firm and responsive mattress and have problems sleeping cool.
+Dunlopillo mattresses are ideal for those that are looking for a firm and responsive mattress.
 Those that are smaller or want a softer mattress may not agree with these mattresses.

 After a ton of research I was torn between buying one of these new online memory foam 'mattress in a box' mattresses or a latex mattress.
 As the memory foam was cheaper and companies offer a 100 day return policy, we gave one a try.
 Have since returned due to being too hot and replaced with a Dunlopillo Royal Sovereign mattress (king).